Gabriel Sinclair and Jazmyn Carter

 November to December 2022

-Bella will be using her time as CDT’s Artist in Residence to work on emphasising dance as an extension and expression of one’s varied states of being and how to present this to others.
+Bella used her time as CDT’s Artist in Residence to work on emphasising dance as an extension and expression of one’s varied states of being and how to present this to others.
 She hopes to achieve this through the culmination of a project she has conceived for a long time during the COVID-19 pandemic.

 Max Burgess